guezelkan/guezelkan/README.md

 ---

 ## 🤝 Let's connect
-I'm open for collaborations, client projects, and long-term product opportunities.
+I'm open for collaborations and client projects.

-📫 Reach me via [E-Mail] or connect on [LinkedIn].
+📫 Reach me via a message on Github

 ---